smart-on-fhir/fhir-bulk-data-docs/authorization.md

 Protocol](https://tools.ietf.org/html/draft-ietf-oauth-dyn-reg) for an
 out-of-the-box solution.

-No matter how a backend service registers with an EHR's authorization service, at registration time **every SMART backend service must**:
+No matter how a backend service registers with an EHR's authorization service, a backend service should communicate its **public key** to the SMART EHR using a [JSON Web Key Set (JWKS)](https://tools.ietf.org/html/rfc7517) by one of the following techniques:

-* Register a fixed "issuer URL" with the EHR
-* Register a public RSA key with the EHR (for RSA SHA-256 signatures)
+  1. JWKS URL (preferred).
+This URL communicates the TLS-protected endpoint where the service's JSON Web Key can be found.
+When provided, this URL will match the `jku` header parameter in the service's Authorization JWTs.
+An advantage of this approach is that it allows a client to rotate its own keys by updating the hosted content at the JWKS URL.
+  2. JWKS directly (allowed, not preferred).
+If a backend service cannot host a JWKS at a TLS-protected URL, it may supply a JWKS directly to the EHR at registration time.
+A limitation of this approach is that it does not enable the client to rotate its keys in-band.

+It is recommended that EHRs should be capable of validating signatures using `RS384` and `ES384`; and that backend services be capable of generating signatures using one of these two algorithms.
+Over time, we expect recommended algorithms to evolve, so while while this specification recommends algorithms for interoperability, it does not mandate any algorithm.

+No matter how a JWKS is communicated to the EHR, each key in the JWKS *must be* an asymmetric key whose content is conveyed using "bare key" properties (i.e., direct base64 encoding of key material as integer values).
+This means that:

+* For RSA public keys, each MUST include `n` and `e` values (modulus and exponent)
+* For ECDSA public keys, each MUST include `crv`, `x`, and `y` values (curve, x-coordinate, and y-coordinate, for EC keys)

 Upon registration, the server assigns a `client_id`, which  the client uses when obtaining an access token.

 ## Obtaining an access token